luckyhegde6/ts106/docs/DESIGN_PATTERNS.md

 # Design Patterns in the Logger Decorator Library

+- Decorator pattern: we decorate methods to augment behavior.
+- AOP: Logging is implemented as a cross-cutting concern via decorators.
+- Proxy-like behavior: decorators wrap original methods similar to proxies.

 ## 1. Decorator Pattern
 Each decorator wraps a function or class method, adding logging or timing behavior without altering core logic.